 Furthermore, overtime tile tends to lose some of its original “pop.”
 If you decide to install a tile countertop on your DIY outdoor kitchen, it’s usually a good idea to also get something to cover it with when not in use.

-Similar to choosing the best grill for your needs, when selecting a countertop size for you DIY outdoor kitchen you need to ask yourself two questions: 1) how many people do you typically cook for?
+Similar to choosing the best grill for your needs, when selecting the best countertop size for your DIY outdoor kitchen you need to ask yourself two questions: 1) how many people do you typically cook for?
 2) will you be using the countertop as a table for snacks and drinks – in addition to food prep and cooking?

 Be sure to have at least 24” on either side of your grill for food preparation and plating.
 In addition to this, you’ll want an additional 24-36” of linear countertop space per person you intend to have seated at your DIY outdoor kitchen island.
 If you have the room, a little extra countertop space is always valuable.